Abanoub-Asaad/Sermov-Fetcher-script/README.md

   - Stars (Actors or Actress)
   - Storyline
 - Notes
-  - Sermov stands for Series and Movies.
+  - Sermov stands for Series and Movies
+  - How to use it?
+    - Make sure to `cd` into the directory when running from terminal
+    - run the following command `bash sermov.sh`

   <div align="center">